syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endtab %}

-You can download the source code of binding the GridComboBoxColumn.ItemsSource  properties sample [here]()

-## Binding the ItemsSource from ViewModel to the SfComboBox loaded inside the template column in Xamarin.Forms.DataGrid
+## Binding the ItemsSource from ViewModel for the SfComboBox loaded inside the template column in Xamarin.Forms.DataGrid

-Bind any object type collection property to the `SfComboBox.DataSource` property, which is loaded inside the [GridTemplateColumn] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) using the below code snippet.
+Bind any collection property to the `SfComboBox.DataSource` property, which is loaded inside the [GridTemplateColumn] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) using the below code snippet.

 {% tab %}